sandovabarbora/golemio-public-transportation/README.md

-# **Project Proposal: Examining the Impact of Sparta Prague Matches on Public Transport Delays in Letná District**
+# **Public Transport Delay Analysis for Event-Driven Scenarios**

 ## **Overview**

-This project aims to analyze the correlation between Sparta Prague football matches and public transport delays at specific stops in the Letná district.
-By combining match data, public transport delays, and other relevant data sources, we will develop a predictive algorithm to improve delay forecasting and provide actionable visualizations using tools like Matplotlib and Folium.
+This project analyzes how Sparta Prague football matches affect public transport delays in the Letná district of Prague.
+Using data from the Golemio API, including public transport delays, stop information, and match attendance, we aim to uncover patterns and correlations.
+Historical transport data stored in Parquet files will be processed with DuckDB for efficient analysis.
+A machine learning-based predictive model, incorporating techniques like Random Forest, regression, or Kalman Filter, will be developed to forecast delays.
+The findings will be visualized through charts and interactive maps, providing actionable insights to improve public transport operations during major events.

 ---